Scooter Libby: Order to report to prison pending appeal of verdict

 Judge Walton's decision means that the defense lawyers will probably ask a federal appeals court to block the sentence, a long-shot move.
 It also sharpens interest in a question being asked by Mr. Libby's supporters and critics alike: Will President Bush pardon Mr. Libby? ...
 So far, the president has expressed sympathy for Mr. Libby and his family but has not tipped his hand on the pardon issue. ...
 If the president does not pardon him, and if an appeals court refuses to second-guess Judge Walton's decision, Mr. Libby will probably be ordered to report to prison in six to eight weeks' time.
 Federal prison authorities will decide where.
 "Unless the Court of Appeals overturns my ruling, he will have to report", Judge Walton said.

-Failure of Libby's appeal in order to begin prison sentence
+Failure of Libby's appealing to begin prison sentence

 On June 20, 2007, Libby appealed Walton's ruling in federal appeals court.
 The following day, Walton filed a 30-page expanded ruling, in which he explained his decision to deny Libby bail in more detail.

 On July 2, 2007, the U.S. Court of Appeals for the D.C.
 Circuit denied Libby's request for a delay and release from his prison sentence, stating that Libby "has not shown that the appeal raises a substantial question under federal law that would merit letting him remain free," increasing "pressure on President George W. Bush to decide soon whether to pardon Libby ... as the former White House official's supporters have urged."